gpfsug/gpfsug-tools/policy/immutability.md

 # mmapplypolicy gpfs01 -P /root/set-immutable.policy -I yes
 ~~~

-This find all non-immutable files, and calls the script
+this find all non-immutable files, and calls the script
 "/root/set-immutable.sh" with the arguments $1=LIST, $2=FileList, $3=OPTS.
 In the above policy our OPTS=7, which we use to tell how many days the
 files should be immutable.
 So we create a simple /root/set-immutable.sh